mpavlovic/serverless-machine-learning/README.md

 # serverless-machine-learning
 Examples of deploying machine learning models to AWS Lambda with Serverless framework and Python 3.
+This repository is a code base for the online course available on the address above.

 ## Contents
 ### hello-world